theimowski/FsBlog/source/blog/2016/10-30-paket-why-command.md

     | Direct of DependencyChain list
     // e.g. Microsoft.AspNet.Mvc - not specified in paket.dependencies
     // a dependency of other package(s)
-    | Transient of DependencyChain list
+    | Transitive of DependencyChain list

 1. `TopLevel` stands for a package which is not a dependency of any other packages controlled by Paket (hence "top-level").
 It must be listed in [paket.dependencies](http://fsprojects.github.io/Paket/dependencies-file.html) - we call these "direct" dependencies.
 2. `Direct` is also a direct dependency however contrary to `TopLevel`, there's at least one other package managed by Paket that depends on `Direct`.
 Note that `TopLevel` will always be a direct package, but `Direct` won't always be "top-level".
-3. `Transient` means an "indirect" dependency.
+3. `Transitive` means an "indirect" dependency.
 The sole reason it's kept track of by Paket is because it's a dependency of some other package.

 ## Example